AWS EventBridge¶

 )

-Managed Version Activation Script¶
+Hosted Version Enablement Script¶

-- Log in to the Guance console.
+- Log in to Guance Console

-- Click on the 【Manage】 menu and select 【Cloud Account Management】.
+- Click on the 【Integration】 menu, select 【Cloud Account Management】

-- Click 【Test】, and after a successful test, click 【Save】.
+- Click 【Test】, after a successful test, click 【Save】.
 If the test fails, check whether the related configuration information is correct and retest.

 - In the 【Cloud Account Management】 list, you can see the added cloud accounts.
-Click on the corresponding cloud account to enter the details page.
+Click the corresponding cloud account to enter the details page.

 Not Installed